sevensolutions/nomad-iis/README.md

 It uses the *Microsoft.Web.Administration*-API to communicate with IIS.
 Feel free to use it as-is or as a reference implementation for your own C#-based Nomad-plugins.

+> [!NOTE]
+> This document always represents the latest version, which may not have been released yet.
+> Therefore, some features may not be available currently but will be available soon.
+Stay tuned.

 ## 🎉 Features

 | Feature | Status | Details |